Nnadivictory25/Retail-Record/README.md

 # Retail-Record
-A web application/tool to help physical store retailers to keep record of their product sales.
+A web application and tool to help physical store retailers to keep record of their product sales.

 ## Built with
 - Tailwind CSS